 The virus doesn’t care about jurisdictional boarders, and all of these states are part of the same country.
 Why, then, is there such a difference in response from state to state?
 There must be a standard by which such decisions are made.
 It is apparent that these governors are not acting on the same standard.

 By what standard does the government have the authority to impose or to end a stay-at-home order or lockdown?
 Should Americans continue to forfeit our freedom—to work, pursue our values, and to live as we choose—until SARS-CoV-2 is eradicated?
 Should one abandon one’s productive aspirations and turn to unemployment checks, relief packages, bailouts, subsidies, and other government programs as one’s means of income until a proven vaccine is widely available?
-Or, should we simply ignore the virus, return to life as it was pre-pandemic, and let the chips fall where they may?

 These lockdowns were executed and are being enforced by state governments, but the question of a standard applies to all levels of government.